shader-slang/slangpy/README.md

 # And because we're still in kernel function land, we could convert the graph to PyTorch
 MyPyTorchGraph = MyGraph.torch()

+# Or, it could be turned into a node for another graph, of which we could have a library!
+MyReusableNode = MyGraph.node()
 ```

 As an aside, the strongly data/reflection driven nature of kernel functions also leaves us open to render graph visualizers/debuggers or even graphical user interfaces for building them.